Simple Strategies for Managing Missing Emissions Data

 Assess alternative calculation methods

 First, review the different calculation methodologies for a given source.
 Required data is calculation-method specific, so if you are missing one piece of information, it is often possible to check an alternate method against the data you have available.
-For instance, there are 4 methods of calculation for amine units, dependent on the data you collect:
+For instance, there are 4 methods of calculating GHG emissions for amine units under 40 CFR 98, Subpart W:

 • Method 1: CEMS

-• Method 2: CO2 composition in vent/stack gas
+• Method 2: Volume and CO2 composition in vent/stack gas

-• Method 3: CO2 composition in inlet/residue gas and amine throughput volume
+• Method 3: CO2 composition in plant inlet and plant residue gas and amine throughput volume

 • Method 4: Simulation software